DreamTexX/bernerdev-codejam-1/README.md

 > Create a secured web application with a login, registration and at least one protected page.

-- store password an user data
+- store password and user data
 - passwords should not get stored in plaintext
 - no ajax, no rest
 - if a user fails three times giving in a password, his ip should get blocked (be aware of reverse proxies)